Amazon Prime Day PC gaming deals: the best UK and US hardware deals

 UK deals:

-One of the best gaming monitor deals is on Samsung’s Odyssey G7 monitor, which is a 2560×1440, 240Hz, Nvidia G-Sync Compatible display with HDR support.
-It’s a great set of specs for the money, and is our top highlight out of all the gaming monitor deals below.
+Alas, the best gaming monitor deal from the first day of Amazon Prime Day, Samsung’s Odyssey G7 monitor, is now sold out.
+This would have got you a 2560×1440, 240Hz, Nvidia G-Sync Compatible display with HDR support for just £430 – a saving of £120 off its normal price.

-However, there are definitely other gaming monitors that are worth considering if you’re after something else.
-If you’d rather get a 1440p display with full-fat G-Sync support, for example, then the Acer Predator XB271HU is a great bet.
+In its place, though, our next best recommendation is the Acer Predator XB271HU.
+While not quite as cheap as the Samsung, this is another 2560×1440 display which has full-fat G-Sync support (hence the higher price), and a 165Hz refresh rate.
 Its smaller XB241H has been one of our favourite gaming monitors for yonks, and I have every confidence its larger 27in sibling will be just as good for those after a high refresh rate 1440p gaming screen.
-Alternatively, the 165Hz Asus TUF VG27WQ1B is a bit cheaper thanks to its AMD Freesync support, and the two LGs listed below are also worth a look, too as they’re both proper G-Sync Compatible screens.

 Best ultrawide monitor deals: